MarcoAntonioli/Solar-Radiation-Prediction/README.md

   7. Barometric pressure: Hg
   8. Wind direction: degrees
   9. Wind speed: miles per hour
-  10. Sunrise: Hawaii time
+  10. Sunrise: sunrise time
-  11. Sunset: Hawaii time
+  11. Sunset: sunset time

  The training set has all the 11 columns described above, while "test_set.csv”, the test set misses the label column, the one called “Solar Radiation”, and on this dataset our ML model was tested.